Frequently Asked Questions

 Q: How does online tutoring work?

-During the Fall 2023 semester, tutoring is available both in person and online.
+During the Spring 2024 semester, tutoring is available both in person and online.
 Appointments for both types of tutoring are scheduled the same way using TutorTrac.
 When it’s time for your online session to begin, you will enter your tutor’s Zoom waiting room directly from TutorTrac.
 Log on to TutorTrac with your Baruch credentials.
 Click the blue button that says “Enter Zoom Appointment” which appears next to your appointment a few minutes before start time.
 For detailed instructions click Manage Your Appointments and Go To Your Sessions.
 Once the session starts, you should plan to participate actively in your session using voice, chat, and writing on the whiteboard.
 We have tried to preserve as many in-person tutoring features as possible to create a beneficial learning experience for you online.

 Q: Why are online tutoring sessions recorded, and can I get a copy of the recording?